Binge Eating Disorder Therapy

 However, effective treatment for binge eating disorder focuses on healing the eating disorder first, not on weight loss.
 Research shows that when people address the underlying psychological factors driving their binge eating, they often see improvements in both their eating behavior and overall health.

 If you're ready to break free from binge eating disorder and develop a healthier relationship with food, I'd love to talk with you.
-I offer a free consultation where we can discuss what's been going on for you and whether my approach might be a good fit.
+I offer different consultations lengths where we can discuss what's been going on for you and whether my approach might be a good fit.

 During our consultation, you can ask me anything about my background, treatment approach, what therapy looks like, or what you can expect from the recovery process.
 There's no pressure – just an honest conversation about where you are and where you want to be.